dimagi/commcare-hq/corehq/apps/userreports/README.rst

 are checked into source code.
 Their data source specs and report specs are in ``corehq/apps/userreports/examples/``.

 The tests are also a good source of documentation for the various filter and indicator formats that are supported.

+When editing data sources, you can check the progress of rebuilding using ``my_datasource.meta.build.finished``

 Static data sources
 -------------------